camwestwood/xapi/common_structures.md

 ## Object
-Depending on the recipe, different patterns apply to express the object of a statement.
+Depending on the statement, different patterns apply to express the object of a statement.

 ### ObjectA
 Common entity identifier: ObjectA